Grumpy Finance Reaches Market Capitalization of $3.17 Million (GRUMPY)

-Grumpy Finance (CURRENCY:GRUMPY) traded flat against the U.S. dollar during the twenty-four hour period ending at 8:00 AM Eastern on February 1st.
-Grumpy Finance has a market capitalization of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last day.
-During the last week, Grumpy Finance has traded flat against the U.S. dollar.
-One Grumpy Finance coin can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Grumpy Finance (CURRENCY:GRUMPY) traded flat against the dollar during the 1-day period ending at 16:00 PM E.T. on February 5th.
+In the last week, Grumpy Finance has traded flat against the dollar.
+Grumpy Finance has a total market cap of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
+One Grumpy Finance coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.